patrickhilker/tedee_hass_integration/README.md

 ## Installation

-This custom component can be installed using hacs.
+This custom component can be installed using HACS.
 You need to add this repository as a custom repository (HACS -> three dots top right -> custom repositories).
 Add the link to this repository and choose `integration` in the select field.
-The custom component should display as a new discovered component in hacs and can now be installed.
+The custom component should display as a new discovered component in HACS and can now be installed.
 After installation restart Home Assistant.

 ### Setup